HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Experimental Setup

 \subsection{Generic Graph Generation}

-To display the topology distribution learning ability, we assess HOG-Diff over four common generic graph datasets: (\textbf{1}) Community-small, containing 100 randomly generated community graphs; (\textbf{2}) Ego-small, comprising 200 small ego graphs derived from the Citeseer network dataset; (\textbf{3}) Enzymes, featuring 587 protein graphs representing tertiary structures of enzymes from the BRENDA database; (\textbf{4}) Stochastic Block Model (SBM), a larger-scale dataset discussed separately in \cref{app:sbm} due to its distinct evaluation protocol.
+To display the topology distribution learning ability, we assess HOG-Diff over four common generic graph datasets: (\textbf{1}) Community-small, containing 100 randomly generated community graphs; (\textbf{2}) Ego-small, comprising 200 small ego graphs derived from the Citeseer network dataset; (\textbf{3}) Enzymes, featuring 587 protein graphs representing tertiary structures of enzymes from the BRENDA database; and (\textbf{4}) Stochastic Block Model (SBM), a larger-scale dataset.

-We follow the standard experimental and evaluation settings from \citet{GDSS+ICML2022}, including the same train/test splits and the use of the Gaussian Earth Mover’s Distance (EMD) kernel for MMD computation, to ensure fair comparisons with baseline models — except for the Stochastic Block Model (SBM) dataset.
+\paragraph{Community-small, Ego-small, and Enzymes} We follow the standard experimental and evaluation settings from \citet{GDSS+ICML2022}, including the same train/test splits and the use of the Gaussian Earth Mover’s Distance (EMD) kernel for MMD computation, to ensure fair comparisons with baseline models — except for the Stochastic Block Model (SBM) dataset.
 We use node degree and spectral features of the graph Laplacian decomposition as hand-crafted input features.
 Baseline results are sourced from~\citet{GDSS+ICML2022,GraphARM} or reproduced using the corresponding publicly available code.

+\paragraph{SBMs} To further evaluate the scalability and robustness of HOG-Diff, we conduct experiments on the \textbf{Stochastic Block Model (SBM)} dataset, which comprises graphs of larger scale and is evaluated under a distinct experimental protocol from that used in \cref{sec:exp_generic}.
+The dataset consists of 200 synthetic graphs generated using the stochastic block model.
+The number of communities is uniformly sampled between 2 and 5, and the number of nodes within each community is uniformly sampled between 20 and 40.
+Edges are created with probabilities of 0.3 for intra-community connections and 0.05 for inter-community connections.

+We adopt the evaluation setting introduced by~\citet{GAN2-Spectre}, including the same data splits, feature initialization, and the use of Total Variation (TV) distance to compute the MMDs.
+The TV kernel is adopted since it offers higher computational efficiency compared to the Earth Mover’s Distance (EMD) kernel, especially for large graphs.
+We also report the percentage of valid, unique, and novel (V.U.N.) samples among the generated graphs to further assess the ability of our model to capture the properties of the targeted distributions correctly.
+Baseline results are sourced from \citet{DiGress+ICLR2023, GruM+ICML2024} or reproduced using the corresponding publicly available code.